-Through our Forever Chocolate movement, our plan is to make sustainable chocolate the norm by 2025.
+Through our Forever Chocolate movement, we aim to make sustainable chocolate the norm.
 It is the next step in our long history of investing in a sustainable supply chain.
 We buy a significant volume of soy lecithin certified as non-GMO.
-We have been working with ProTerra and RTRS and have committed ourselves to increase certified sustainable soy supply to 100% by 2025.
-In order to meet our commitment of 100% sustainable ingredients and this target by 2025, we require all suppliers to work with their supply chains towards the stated principles and to regularly show significant progress.
+We have been working with ProTerra and RTRS and have committed ourselves to increase certified sustainable soy supply to 100% by 2030.
+To meet our commitment of 100% sustainable ingredients and this target by 2030, we require all suppliers to work with their supply chains towards the stated principles and to regularly show significant progress.
 This will be evaluated using accepted industry standards and certification schemes, namely

 - Proterra (preferred)

 - RTRS

 - Donau Soja

-- · ISCC Plus with add-ons "environmental management and biodiversity" and "classified chemicals"
+- ISCC Plus with add-ons "environmental management and biodiversity" and "classified chemicals"

 - Sustainable Agriculture Initiative (SAI), minimum silver level

-While recognizing that standards are evolving and that we cannot expect all of our suppliers to comply today, we are strongly committed to only work with suppliers who can demonstrate compliance to the above stated standards and principles by 2025.
+While recognizing that standards are evolving and that we cannot expect all of our suppliers to comply today, we are committed to only work with suppliers who can demonstrate compliance to the above stated standards and principles by 2030.

-Due to sharp increase in demand, global soy production area has been greatly expanded.
-This expansion exacerbated related sustainability challenges.
+The steep rise in demand has drastically expanded global soy production, intensifying sustainability challenges.
 We are concerned about the environmental and social impacts of soy production and expect all actors in our supply chain to share this concern.
 Our Sustainable Sourcing Policy for Soy applies to all suppliers of soy products in our supply chain.
 This includes soy oil and soy lecithin used for chocolate production, as well as soy used for feed in our dairy supply chain.
-Adding on to or specifying the requirements from the Supplier Code, below we highlight some of the main principles which in our view are the foundation to creating a more sustainable soy sector:

-• Stopping native vegetation clearance for soy production and the degradation of ecologically sensitive areas, as defined through the application of the HCV and HCS approach.
+Expaning on the Supplier Code, below we highlight some of the main principles which in our view are the foundation to creating a more sustainable soy sector: Stopping native vegetation clearance for soy production and the degradation of ecologically sensitive areas, as defined through the application of the HCV and HCS approach.